-The faculty for the Twelve-week Intensive is drawn from among the following instructors.
+The faculty for the twelve-week Furniture Intensive is drawn from among the following instructors.
 Additional faculty may be named as opening dates draw near.
-Most of the instructors listed have web sites, which you can visit for more extensive views of their work.
+Please visit the instructors’ websites for more extensive views of their work.

 Mark Juliana left the world of high tech in 2007 to explore more meaningful work and graduated from our Nine-month Comprehensive in 2008.
-He returned to Ashland, Oregon where he set up a workshop and began to teach locally.
-In 2011, Mark returned to the Center as a Studio Fellow and in August of that year he joined our staff, where he serves as an instructor, Assistant Facilities Manager.
+He returned to Ashland, OR, where he set up a workshop and began to teach locally.
+In 2011, Mark returned to the Center as a Studio Fellow and in August of that year he joined our staff, where he serves as an instructor, Assistant Facilities Manager, and Digital Fabrication Supervisor.

 Brian Reid is a 1995 honors graduate of England’s Parnham College, where he trained under John Makepeace.
 For many years he has divided his time between building furniture on commission and teaching at the Center.
-Brian’s work has been published in American Craft, Fine Woodworking, and Woodwork magazines and exhibited in galleries nationwide.
-He is a member of the New Hampshire Furniture Masters Association and, in 2007, was designated a “Searchlight Artist” by the American Craft Council.
-In 2012 he received a prestigious Artist Award from the Boston Society of Arts and Crafts in 2012 and was an inaugural American Craft Council “Searchlight Artist” in 2007.
+Brian’s work has been published in American Craft, Fine Woodworking, and Woodwork magazines, and exhibited in galleries nationwide.
+In 2017, he was a Windgate Artist in Residence at SUNY Purchase.
+He received a prestigious Artist Award from Boston’s Society of Arts and Crafts in 2012 and was an inaugural American Craft Council “Searchlight Artist” in 2007.
 His website is brianreidfurniture.com.

-Tim Rousseau divides his time between building furniture on commission in Appleton, Maine and teaching at the Center.
-He took the Center’s Twelve-week Intensive in 1998 and then spent two years working in a multifaceted group shop in Hoboken, New Jersey before returning to Maine to set up his own business.
-In 2002 and 2003 he served as the Center’s Resident Instructor, running the Workshop Program.
-Since then, he has been a lead instructor for the Twelve-week Intensive and has taught the chair project for the Comprehensive.
-Tim is a frequent presenter of how-to and project videos for finewoodworking.com, and TauntonWorkshops.com, including the series “Making a Small Cabinet,” is featured on www.finewoodworking.com.
-Tim’s website is www.timothyrousseau.com.
+Tim Rousseau divides his time between building furniture on commission in Appleton, ME, and teaching at the Center.
+After completing our Furniture Intensive in 1998, Tim worked in a multifaceted group shop in Hoboken, NJ, before returning to Maine to set up his own business in 2003.
+Since then, he has been a lead instructor for the Furniture Intensive, in addition to teaching the chair project for the Comprehensive.
+Tim is a frequent presenter of how-to and project videos for finewoodworking.com, and TauntonWorkshops.com, including the series “Making a Small Cabinet” and “Build an Asian-Inspired Hall Table.”
+His website is timothyrousseau.com.

-David Upfill-Brown graduated from England’s Parnham College in 1981 and moved to Australia, where he designs and builds fine furniture.
+David Upfill-Brown graduated from England’s Parnham College in 1981 and moved to Australia, where he creates fine furniture and teaches extensively.
 Public commissions include work for the parliaments of Australia, Papua New Guinea, the Marshall Islands, and the Solomon Islands.
-After serving as Academic Director and Principal of the Australian School of Fine Furniture he took the helm as Lead Instructor of our Nine-month Comprehensive from 2004-2009.
-Publications include Lark Books’ 500 Chairs (2008) and 500 Tables (2009), as well as Fine Woodworking Design Book Eight (Taunton Press, 2009).
-Most recently, David had a solo exhibition at Australia’s Bungendore Woodworks and, in 2016, exhibited in the “Treecycle” show at the Royal Botanic Garden in Sydney, Australia.
-His website is davidupfillbrown.com.
+After serving as Academic Director and Principal of the Australian School of Fine Furniture, he took the helm as Lead Instructor of our Nine-month Comprehensive from 2004-2009.
+Publications include Lark Books’ 500 Chairs (2008) and 500 Tables (2009), and numerous magazine articles.
+In 2013, David had a solo show at Australia’s Bungendore Woodworks and, in 2016, exhibited in the “Treecycle” show at the Royal Botanic Garden in Sydney, Australia.
+His website is www.davidupfillbrown.com.